tidbcloud/serverless-js/README.md

 **Query**

-To query from TiDB serverless, you need to create a connection first.
+To query from TiDB Serverless, you need to create a connection first.
 Then you can use the connection to execute raw SQL queries.
 For example:

 ```ts
 import { connect } from '@tidbcloud/serverless'